ajaychaudhary7/AI-Assisted-Covid-Surveillence-System/README.md

 Python

 ## REQUIREMENTS:
-Keras
+- Keras
+- Tensorflow
-Tensorflow, Tensorflow gpu
+- Tensorflow GPU
-Numpy
+- Numpy
-Pandas
+- Pandas
-Scikit-image
+- Scikit-image
-opencv
+- opencv

 ## How to Use: